-UofL has participated in the Campus Conservation Nationals (CCN) each spring since 2012.
-This is an energy-reduction competition in which each of our on-campus halls (plus Cardinal Towne) track their electricity usage with halls competing against each other to maximize conservation over a three-week period.
+UofL has participated in the Campus Conservation Nationals (CCN), or an internal UofL Ecolympics each spring since 2012.
+During this residence hall energy-reduction competition, each UofL hall tracks their electricity usage, competing against each other to maximize conservation over a three-week period.

-In 2014, a new prize was added thanks to a $5000 donation from Louisville's newest student housing project, The Grove.
-The funds allowed the winning hall to undergo a green renovation with specific projects selected by the residents.
-During the 2014 CCN from January 27th to March 3rd, UofL residents were able to reduce electricity usage by 2.9% overall, but residents of Threlkeld Hall posted an 8.9% reduction to become the champions.
-Cardinal Towne and Kurz Hall came in 2nd and 3rd respectively, with decreases of 6.8% and 6.7%.
+In 2014, a new prize was added: The winning UofL hall would undergo a green renovation the following summer, with specific projects selected by the residents.
+During the 2014 competition from January 27th to March 3rd, UofL residents were able to reduce electricity usage by 2.9% overall, but residents of Threlkeld Hall posted an 8.9% reduction to become the champions.

 - The worn furniture in the common area was replaced with a product that uses a sustainable fabric and is designed to be modular so that, if a part of a chair is broken, we can replace just that part easily rather than having to dispose of the entire chair.

-- All of the old, inefficient washing machines were with newer, more efficient models.
+- All of the old, inefficient washing machines were replaced with newer, more efficient models.